ycoroneos/LightDraw/paper/LIDR_detailed.md

 draw call with the help of a geometry shader.
 Shadow map resolution is 1024x1024 and there is no PCF so all shadows are hard.

+There are two ways that shadowmaps can be combined with LIDR.
+The first way is deferring the shadowmapping algorithm until the final forward pass.
+This approach allows for an easy implementation of soft shadows because the final color of a fragment in shadow can multiplied by a constant.
+The disadvantage of this method is that it can lead to an articially lower light count per fragment.
+Consider the scenario where a fragment can be hit by 5 lights but one of them is completely blocked by geometry.
+LIDR will evict one of the lights from the fragment, possibly a light that actually affects the fragment.
+Then, in the final forward pass, the fragment will actually only be lit by 3 lights instead of 4.

+The alternative method of incorporating shadow maps that LightDraw uses is to consider them in the light volume calculation.
+This way, if a certain fragment is in shadow, the occluded light is not even considered to affect it.
+Returning to the previous example, the occluded light will not be included in the list of lights affecting the fragment.
+This method guarantees that a fragment is visually affected by the maximum amount of lights.
+The downside to this method is that all shadows from individual lights are now hard.
+Soft shadows can still be achieved in the case where multiple shadowing lights hit a fragment.

 ###Light Map Generation
 |Source                         | Function        |